ji-zai/personal-site/content/essays/seek-truth.md

 ---

+### Conditioning is a response to a stimuli

+A want is one such stimuli.
+Emotional reactions are also conditioning - a response to a situation.
+But you can model that situation as a want as well.

+---

-### Conditioning has a useful purpose
+### Conditioning has a purpose

 The purpose of conditioning from an evolutionary perspective is to enable us to get what we want more quickly.
 Seeking truth takes time and effort.
 If you had to seek truth every time you wanted to do something, you'd be incredibly slow.

-Conditioning allows you to act without seeking truth.
+**Conditioning allows you to act without seeking truth.** (this is the right, and critically important framing.
+Conditioning is not seeking truth. - but this is only for deep conditioning right?
+When the conditioning becomes deep, it )

+### Conditioning is muscle memory

+(Give examples of athletes, chess players, artists, etc. forming strong conditionings - or habits of the mind.
+Falling into a "groove").

 ---

-### Conditioning updates in response to satiation

-- It's tempting to believe that it's entirely due to past experiences.
-That if one person

----

-### A belief is an addiction
+### The mind is fundamentally addictive

 - This is
 - This is why intellectually understanding what to do will not enable us to act on it if our conditioning is too difficult to override.

+## III: Factors of ability

 ---